Supplementary material below is in italics

 Credit and licence information for these images provided below, with the identity of each animal

-Prove you're not a robot.
-Click on the animals which it would be justifiable to kill in some circumstances.
+Which of the animals above would it be justifiable to kill in some circumstances?

 I see the need to avoid, and oppose, some common assumptions of 'animal rights' advocates.
 Each issue which concerns the relations between animals and people has to be examined separately.
 A mechanical approach - deciding that animals always have the right to live, that humanity is always in the wrong in its relationship with animals - is a delusion.
 I only use the phrase 'Prove you're not a robot' because it's used so often to determine that thought is being employed.
 In the case of the images above, 'reflex response' is a better way of putting it than 'mechanical response.'
 Reflex responses don't need thought.